West Bridgewater Lawn Edging Services

 West Bridgewater Municipal Ordinances for Edging Equipment Operation & Commercial Service Standards

-Edging equipment may be operated during permitted hours: 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify local bylaws.
+Edging equipment may be operated during permitted hours: 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, and with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
 Commercial providers must hold a business license with the Town Clerk and register as a Home Improvement Contractor for contracts over $1,000 per MA law.
 Insurance minimums of 1M and bonding are required for municipal work.
 Safety protocols include traffic control, equipment operation standards, and public notification where necessary.
-Environmental compliance mandates proper material handling, daily cleanup, and waste disposal documentation, supporting both community safety and environmental stewardship.
-Town of West Bridgewater
+Environmental compliance mandates proper material handling, daily cleanup, and documentation of waste disposal.

 65 North Main Street, West Bridgewater, MA 02379